ogaml/ogaml.github.io/_modules/ogamlmath/vector2f.md

 val direction : t -> t -> t
 {% endcapture %}
 {% capture description %}
-direction p1 p2 returns the normalized direction vector going from p1 to p2.
+direction a b returns a normalized vector going from a to b.
-Equivalent to normalize (sub v2 v1).
+Equivalent to normalize (sub b a).
 {% endcapture %}
 {% include docelem.html listing=listing description=description %}